 - UBit-128 mp3 player with built-in 128mb flash memory & integrated USB connector

 - CDROM (8cm CD) with driver and software

-The JazPiper is a small, light and tall player.
+The JazPiper is a small, light, and tall player.
 It's sure not too big, in fact pretty small if you compare it to Discmans or Walkmans and it fits well in your hands (or around your neck with the headphones/neckstrap).
 It offers you 128MB of place to put your data on.
 Yes it isn't limited to carry only MP3/WMA files it can also carry other things like programs, images,...
-Unfortunately you can't upgrade his memory with some sort of memory card, I think this is because they wanted to keep it as small as possible.
+Unfortunately, you can't upgrade its memory with some sort of memory card, I think this is because they wanted to keep it as small as possible.
 The player has a very dark blue color with some parts in light grey.
 Left of the player we have the Play/Pause button, and even more to the left is a small integrated micro for voice recording.

 Now lets take a closer at the JazPiper Ubit

 Mmm where's the USB connector you ask?
 Pull of the cap on the right with 'JazPiper' on it and there you have it!
 I had some problems with putting the player in one of my USB ports so I had to use the included USB cable.
 Very nice that they provided it in the package!